 1. Road & Sidewalk Maintenance: Estimated cost \$800,000 to \$1 million per year to properly fund.
 The Town of Gorham has approximately 147.6 miles of roads that it is fully or partly responsible for.
 These are comprised of 116.21 miles of local town roads which are a Town responsibility.
 It also includes 18.87 miles of major State Collector Roads, 1.54 miles of minor State Collector roads and 12.57 miles of State Arterial roads located in the Urban Compact Area.
-Collector Roads and Arterial roads, located in the Urban Compact area, are a shared responsibility with the State.
+Collector Roads and Arterial roads, located in the Urban Compact Area.